Lahur Talabani: 2017 – Leadership battle in the PUK

+2024 – Founding the People's Front

-After that, Sheikh Jangi proceeded to work on founding his own party, the People's Front.
-His new party received its license from the interior ministry on 17 January 2024 and was joined by several former PUK-members from Lahur's wing.
+After his ousting from the PUK, Sheikh Lahur proceeded to work on founding his own party, the People's Front, with his new party receiving its license from the interior ministry on 17 January 2024.
+Several former members of Sheikh Lahur's wing of the PUK also joined him in the People's Front.

-August 2025 Sulaymaniyah clashes
+2025 – Sulaymaniyah clashes

-On 22 August 2025, security forces in the autonomous Kurdistan Region of Iraq carried out an overnight operation in Sulaymaniyah to arrest opposition figure Lahur Talabani, also known as Lahur Sheikh Jangi, leader of the People’s Front party and former co-chair of the Patriotic Union of Kurdistan (PUK).
-The operation was conducted following an arrest warrant issued under Article 406 of the Iraqi Penal Code, which relates to premeditated murder.
+On 22 August 2025, security forces in the autonomous Kurdistan Region of Iraq carried out an overnight operation in Sulaymaniyah to arrest Sheikh Lahur, then leader of the opposition People’s Front party.
+The operation followed an arrest warrant being issued under Article 406 of the Iraqi Penal Code, which relates to premeditated murder.

-At around 3:30 a.m. local time, armed clashes broke out between Talabani’s supporters and security personnel at the Lalezar Hotel, where he was staying.
-The fighting lasted several hours before Talabani surrendered.
-His brother, Polad (Bolad) Sheikh Jangi, was injured in the leg during the clashes and was also taken into custody.

-According to officials, the clashes resulted in the deaths of three members of the security forces and injuries to at least nineteen others.
+At around 4:10 a.m. local time, armed clashes broke out between Sheikh Lahur’s supporters and security personnel at the Lalezar Hotel, where he was staying, with the fighting lasting several hours before Sheikh Lahur surrendered.
+His brother, Polad (also Bolad) Sheikh Jangi, was injured in the leg during the clashes and was also taken into custody.
+According to officials, the clashes resulted in the deaths of three members of the security forces and injuries to at least 19 others.
 Local media reported that among those killed were Diyar Sardar Hakim, a Peshmerga commando, and Ari Sheikh Suad Talabani of the Counter-Terrorism Group.

-Following the incident, Kurdistan Region Prime Minister Masrour Barzani and Sulaymaniyah Governor Haval Abubakir called for restraint and urged all parties to avoid further escalation in order to preserve stability in the region.
+Following the incident, Kurdistan Region Prime Minister Masrour Barzani and Sulaymaniyah Governor Haval Abubakir called for restraint, urging all parties to avoid further escalation in order to preserve stability in the region.

+Present-day

+Sheikh Lahur is a staunch ally of the United States and the West, and continues to be an influential and crucial figure in the security and political concerns of both the Middle East and the wider region.
+In addition to having strong relations with key figures in Iraq, Sheikh Lahur also maintains good relations with other prominent Arab leaders and influential Western and Middle Eastern states.
+With the support of the US 10th Special Forces Group and the Central Intelligence Agency, he continues to play an integral role in the fight against terrorism.

 Personal life

-is married and has three children: two sons and a daughter.
-He has five brothers and two sisters.
-Talebanî is fluent in Kurdish, English, Turkish, Arabic, and Persian.
+Sheikh Lahur is married and has two sons and a daughter.
+He has five brothers and two sisters, and is the nephew of Celal Talebanî.
+Fluent in Kurdish, English, Turkish, Arabic, and Persian, Sheikh Lahur has a strong interest in ancient history and enjoys painting.
 He is an avid football fan and supports Liverpool F.C.
-Talebanî has a strong interest in ancient history and enjoys painting.
-He is the nephew of Celal Talebanî.